-- 15. Financial monitoring reports are subject to review by Policy, Resources & Economic Development Committee and by the senior leadership team.
-The budget includes prudent contingencies that can and are used to manage in year budget pressures.
+- 15. Financial monitoring reports are subject to review by Policy, Resources & Economic Development Committee and by the corporate leadership team.
+The budget includes prudent contingencies that can and are used to manage in-year budget pressures.
 The council's in year budget management is effective.
 Earmarked reserves are used for non-recurring expenditure to assist in producing a smooth profile of expenditure over the forecast period.
 The council also has a track record of delivering savings and efficiencies as required.
 However, reserves can only be used once and the ability to continue to deliver savings and efficiencies cannot be taken as a given, particularly in the light of the current funding circumstances.
 In particular a significant shift in expenditure or income outside the parameters considered in the budget or a combination of several issues at once could constitute a serious shock to the Council's level of resources and threaten its potential ongoing financial viability. - 16.
-The assumptions underpinning the Medium Term Financial Strategy are set out in Appendix A These are considered to be as robust as is possible given the continuing uncertainty over the future of government funding. - 17.
-During November 2021, the Council participated in a peer review, supported by the Local Government Association, and was carried out by senior Officers from other Local Authorities. - 18.
-The review complimented the Council's financial planning and management and highlighted - Financial arrangements are fundamentally sound, with a good set of accounts and clean opinions.
-The review also highlighted a few areas of consideration, which are under review and will be explored throughout 2022/23. - 19.
-As part of their value for money work during the 2019/20 audit the external auditors considered whether or not the council was taking appropriate measures to ensure that its financial position remains sustainable.
-Specifically they reviewed:
+The assumptions underpinning the Medium Term Financial Strategy are set out in Appendix A. These are considered to be as robust as is possible given the continuing uncertainty over the future of government funding. - 17.
+During November 2021, the Council participated in a peer review, supported by the Local Government Association, and was carried out by senior officers from other Local Authorities.
+The review complimented the Council's financial planning and management and highlighted financial arrangements are fundamentally sound, with a good set of accounts and clean opinions.